wp-plugins/magic-post-thumbnail/readme.txt

 == Installation ==
 1. Activate the plugin
 2. Go to Settings > Magic Post Thumbnail
-3. Configure your settings and which post type you want to enable it
+3. Configure your settings, which post type you want to enable it and the image bank.
 4. Go into a post or create one, choose "Plugin enabled for this post" on the sidebar.
 Update/Create the post and your thumbnail is generated as featured image !
-5. You can also mass generate thumbnails for posts.
+5. You can also **mass generate thumbnails** for posts.
 Go into the list of your posts, choose posts you want to get thumbnails and into "Bulk Actions" choose "Generate Magic Post thumbnail"

 == Changelog ==

+= 2.3 =
+	* Add Flickr & Pixabay API
+	* Improve checking image file type
+	* Possibility to select a part of the title
+	* Remove some bugs while scraping

 = 2.2.1 =
 	* Bug fix for non-latin image filename